batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

 **Goal**: Replace all mock behavior with real API calls to complete the end-to-end upload and scheduling flow.

 #### Tasks:
-- [ ] Replace mock `uploadFile`, `setMetadata`, `addToPlaylist`, `schedulePlaylist`, and `addToPodcast` with real implementations.
+- [ ] Replace mock `uploadFile`, `setMetadata`, `addToPlaylist` and `schedulePlaylist` with real implementations.
 - [ ] Ensure file path includes DJ subdirectory (e.g., `uploads/{djName}/filename.mp3`).
 - [ ] Use real `media_id` returned from upload in all subsequent steps.
 - [ ] Implement error handling and retry logic for each real API call.
-- [ ] Confirm that scheduled playback and podcast publishing work as expected on the live server.
+- [ ] Confirm that scheduled playback work as expected on the live server.

 #### Outcome:
-- The daemon can fully automate the upload, scheduling, and podcast publishing process using the live AzuraCast server.
+- The daemon can fully automate the upload and playlist scheduling using the live AzuraCast server.

 ---